1860 Beadles Rules with Introduction and Interpretation

 Further clarifies when a runner can score.
 No runs can be counted after the 3rd out is made.

-This is the “no ringers” rule.
+The “no ringers” rule.
 No substitution is a rule that is not practical in most modern vintage game play, where inclusion of volunteers is a significant issue.
-Clubs are encouraged that when they allow substitutions to advise spectators of the actual rule.

-The umpire shall take care that the regulations respecting balls, bats, bases, and the pitcher’s and striker’s positions, are strictly observed.
-He shall keep a record of the March 2016 Rules and Custom Comm.
-1864, p.
-10 game, in a book prepared for the purpose; he shall be the judge of fair and unfair play, and shall determine all disputes and differences which may occur during the game; he shall take especial care to declare all foul balls and baulks, immediately upon their occurrence, unasked, and in a distinct and audible manner.
-He shall, in every instance, before leaving the ground, declare the winning club, and shall record his decision in the score books of the two clubs.
+- The umpire shall take care that the regulations respecting balls, bats, bases, and the pitcher’s and striker’s positions, are strictly observed.
+He shall keep record of the game, in a book prepared for the purpose; he shall be the judge of fair and unfair play, and shall determine all disputes and differences which may occur during the game; he shall take especial care to declare all foul balls and baulks, immediately upon their occurrence, unasked, and in a distinct and audible manner.

-The record-keeping portion is eliminated by the next rule.
+The record keeping portion is eliminated by the next rule.
 Allows the umpire to decide issues not specifically covered in the rules.
-Foul balls, baulks, and calling balls and strikes are the calls the umpire is required to make unasked.
-The umpire did not call most other plays, unless judgment was asked.
+Foul balls and baulks are the calls the umpire is required to make unasked.
+Most other plays were not called by the umpire, unless judgment was asked.

-In all matches the umpire shall be selected by the captains of the respective sides, and shall perform all the duties enumerated in Section 28 (sic (30)), except recording the game, which shall be done by two scorers, one of whom shall be appointed by each of the contending clubs.
+- In all matches the umpire shall be selected by the captains of the respective sides, and shall perform all the duties enumerated in Section 28, except recording the game, which shall be done by two scorers, one of whom shall be appointed by each of the contending clubs.

-In 1864 there is not a lone scorer; there are 2 scorers, each club supplying one.
+In 1860 there is not a score keeper, there are 2 scorekeepers, each team supplying one.

-No person engaged in a match, either as umpire, scorer, or player, shall be either directly or indirectly, interested in any bet upon the game.
-Neither umpire, scorer, nor player shall be changed during a match, unless with the consent of both parties (except for a violation of this law) except as provided in Section 27 (sic (29)), and then the umpire may dismiss any transgressor.
+- No person engaged in a match, either as umpire, scorer, or player, shall be, either directly or indirectly, interested in any bet upon the game.
+Neither umpire, scorer, nor player shall be changed during a match, unless with the consent of both parties (except for a violation of this law), except as provided in Section 27, and then the umpire may dismiss any transgressor.

 No gambling on the game, gentlemen.
 As with the players, there are no substitutions for the umpire or scorers, although this is hardly a critical issue for vintage game play.

-The umpire in any match shall determine when play shall be suspended; and if the game can not be concluded, it shall be decided by the last even innings, provided five innings have been played, and the party having the greatest number of runs shall be declared the winner.
+- The umpire of any match shall determine when play shall be suspended; and if the game can not be concluded, it shall be determined by the last even innings, provided five innings have been played, and the party having the greatest number of runs shall be declared the winner.

-No person who shall be in arrears to any other club, or who shall at any time receive compensation for his services as a player, shall be competent to play in any match.
+- No person who shall be in arrears to any other club, or who shall at any time receive compensation for his services as player, shall be competent to play in any match.

-Should a striker stand at the bat without striking at good balls repeatedly pitched to him, for the apparent purpose of delaying the game, or of giving advantage to a player, March 2016 Rules and Custom Comm.
-1864, p.
-12 the umpire, after warning him, shall call one strike, and if he persists in such action, two and three strikes.
-When three strikes are called, he shall be subject to the same rules as if he had struck at three fair balls.
+- Should a striker stand at the bat without striking at good balls repeatedly pitched to him, for the apparent purpose of delaying the game, or of giving advantage to a player, the umpire, after warning him, shall call one strike, and if he persists in such action, two and three strikes.
+When three strikes are called, he shall be subject to the same rules as he had struck at three fair balls.

-Every match hereafter made shall be declared by a single game, unless otherwise mutually agreed upon by the contesting clubs.
+- Every match hereafter made shall be decided by a single game, unless mutually agreed upon by the contesting clubs.

-Prior to 1860 and after 1865, a match (what we would consider a “series”) was typically a “best of 3” game format.
+Prior to this rule, matches were typically a “best of 3” game format.